xvrrr/AI-Creator/readme.md

 **Prompt**:
 ```
 Version 1:
-Love can transcend tiem and space.
+Love can transcend time and space.
 ```
 ```
 Version 2: